Armed Forces Nursing Academy

 Armed Forces Nursing Academy is a college located in Yuseong-gu, Daejeon, South Korea.

 Background

-The Armed Forces Nursing Academy of Korea is a 4-year university.
-It was established for the purpose of providing persons who intend to become a nurse officer of the Armed Forces with necessary education.
+The Armed Forces Nursing Academy of Korea is a four-year university.
+It was established for the purpose of providing individuals aspiring to become nurse officers of the Armed Forces with necessary education.
 To complete the nursing degree one must complete two sets of courses.
 The first are military courses prescribed by the Minister of National Defense.
 The other courses are general courses prescribed by the Minister of National Defense in collaboration with the Minister of Education.

 Qualifications

 Staff

-The Superintendent is appointed by the Minister of National Defense from among general officers.
+The superintendent is appointed by the Minister of National Defense from among general officers.

 Professors

 “Professors and associate professors shall be appointed by the President with a recommendation by the Minister of National Defense, assistant professors shall be appointed by the Minister of National Defense with a recommendation by the Superintendent, and teaching assistants shall be appointed by the Superintendent.”